LitecoinZ-Community/bitcore-lib-ltz/CONTRIBUTING.md

 Contributing to Bitcore
 =======

-We're working hard to make *bitcore* the most powerful JavaScript library for working with bitcoin.
-Our goal is to have *bitcore* be a library that can be used by anyone interested in bitcoin, and to level expertise differences with great design and documentation.
+We're working hard to make *bitcore* the most powerful JavaScript library for working with litecoinz.
+Our goal is to have *bitcore* be a library that can be used by anyone interested in litecoinz, and to level expertise differences with great design and documentation.

 ## Community